 As of the first quarter of 2021, the amount of consumer debt in the United States totaled over $14 trillion.
 A lot of Americans face extreme financial hardships, regardless of their age, education and income level due to overwhelming debt.
 Whether you’re buried under student loans, credit card fees or a mortgage you can’t afford, debt can land you in serious financial trouble.

 Being in debt can be a slippery slope, which is why you should be doing everything in your power to pay off what you owe as quickly as possible.
 Most banks allow you to pay off a loan early, but it won’t be easy.
 There’s usually a minimum monthly amount you have to pay toward that debt, and the minimum won’t get your debt cleared quickly.
-If you want to be financially stable, it’s important to know how to pay off a debt early and when you should consider doing so.
+If you want to be financially stable, know how to pay off a debt early and when you should consider doing so.

-When does it make sense to pay off debt early
+When does it make sense to pay off debt early?